jelmer/janitor/devnotes/adding-a-new-suite.rst

 policy {
   suite {
    name: "some-name"  # This is the name of the suite
-   command: "some-name"  # This is the silver-platter subcommand to run publish { mode: propose }  # Default publishing mode }
+   command: "some-name"  # This is the mutator script to run publish { mode: propose }  # Default publishing mode }
 }